 If I'm pressed for time, I'll often negotiate these things away.
 For example, waking up an hour or two early, sleeping six hours instead of seven, just to get a little bit of extra time to work.

-Thanks again for watching.
-And hang in there, the end of the year is almost here!
+I hope you found some of these tips helpful…and hang in there, the end of the year is almost here!